 Phase 4: Review Accounts Receivable and Payable

-Check your accounts receivable aging report.
-Follow up on any outstanding invoices or insurance claims that are past due.
-On the payable side, ensure all vendor bills are recorded and that you are not carrying any unrecognized liabilities.
+Take a look at your accounts receivable ageing report.
+Follow up on any past due invoices or insurance claims that are outstanding.
+On the payable side, be sure that you have all vendor bills entered, and that you are not carrying any liabilities that you don’t know about.

 Phase 5: Run Financial Reports and Verify

-Once your books are updated, run a full set of financial reports.
-This includes your profit and loss statement, balance sheet, and cash flow statement.
-Review them for accuracy and precision.
-Do the numbers make sense?
-Does your revenue match your bank deposits?
-Are your expense totals reasonable?
+After your books have been updated, run a full set of financial reports.
+This is your income statement, your balance sheet and your cash flow statement.
+Check them for accuracy and preciseness.
+Do the numbers add up?
+Are your bank deposits equal to your revenue?
+Are your total expenses correct?

 >>> Overwhelmed by your bookkeeping backlog?
 Flychain can handle your catch up bookkeeping.
 Schedule your free assessment and see how much time you can save.